3α-Hydroxysteroid dehydrogenase: 3α-Hydroxysteroid dehydrogenase in humans

 In humans, the genes for the protein isoforms of the 3α-hydroxysteroid dehydrogenase enzyme share a common gene structure that is characteristic of the aldo-keto-reductase family members and contain at least nine conserved exon-intron boundaries.

 Regardless of a particular isoform, the 3α-hydroxysteroid dehydrogenase enzyme in humans is known to be necessary for the synthesis of many important endogenous neurosteroids, such as allopregnanolone, tetrahydrodeoxycorticosterone, and 5α-androstane-3α,17β-diol, also known as 3α-androstanediol, and abbreviated as 3α-diol.
-The activity of this enzyme towards 3α-diol is important not only in the conventional pathways of androgen biosynthesis, but also in the androgen backdoor patthway.
-An important emzyme activity in humans is the transformation of one of the most potent natural androgens, 5α-dihydrotestosterone into 3α-diol, a compound having much lower biological activity towards the androgen receptor.
+The activity of this enzyme towards 3α-diol is important in both the conventional pathways of androgen biosynthesis and the androgen backdoor pathway.
+An important enzyme activity in humans is the transformation of one of the most potent natural androgens, 5α-dihydrotestosterone into 3α-diol, a compound having much lower biological activity towards the androgen receptor.
 This enzyme in humans, in its various protein isoforms, are also known to be involved in the metabolism of glucocorticoids, progestins, prostaglandins, bile acid precursors, and xenobiotics, thus playing a role in the control of a series of active steroid levels in target tissues.